rafaelrrgarcia/market-sys/README.md

 ### Unit tests

 - To run the PHPUnit tests, you need to install `composer`.
 After that, you need to run in the root folder: `composer install phpunit`;
-- Now, you can run `./vendor/bin/phpunit --testdox tests` to run the tests.
+- Now, you can run `./vendor/bin/phpunit --verbose tests` to run the tests.

 ### Work in Progress (not ready yet):